kyleco/kyleco.github.io/_lessons/lesson-00.md

 ### Review materials

-## Non-prerequistes
+## Nonconcerns

-These topics will not be covered in the course:
+The following topics will not be covered in the course:
 - Instrumental variables
 - Difference-in-differences (diff-in-diffs)
 - Regression discontinuity designs (RDD)